Experts Share Their Secrets on Why Small Businesses Don't Get Approved for SBA Loans

 Mistake #5: Not cleaning up your credit first.

-Unfortunately, “a successful business doesn’t negate a poor personal or business credit score,” says Nicholas Straut of Fundera.
+Unfortunately, “a successful business doesn’t negate a poor personal or business credit score,” says Nicholas Straut of Fundera, a large SBA lender based in New York.
 And if your credit is in good shape, now’s not the time to be taking on additional debts.
 If you have other debt or credit payments but your revenue isn’t enough to offset it, you’ll have a really hard time getting a loan.
 “Be honest, prepare thoroughly, and be realistic!”
 Straut says.

 The bottom line?
 It doesn’t matter if you have a million-dollar idea: what matters to lenders is the actual dollars.